 Located on a sediment-covered site on Smooth Ridge, approximately 37 km from Moss Landing,

 California, MARS is a single node cabled observatory with eight ODI (Ocean Design Inc.) underwater mate-able science connectors.
 Connected to the shore station via 52 km of submarine telecom cable, the node lies at 890 m depth.
 The shore station provides 7.5 kW of power and telemetry via eight single mode fibers.
 Power is distributed as needed across the eight science ports at both 375 and 48 VDC (Volts, Direct Current).
 Each science port provides a 100-Mbit per second full duplex Ethernet communication channel.
-Time distribution is provide by NTP (Network Time Protocol) for accuracies of 10 milliseconds and a 1 PPS (Pulse Per Second) signal providing accuracy of order 10 microseconds.
+Time distribution is provide by NTP (Network Time Protocol) for accuracies of 10 milliseconds and a 1 PPS (Pulse Per Second) signal providing accuracy on the order of 10 microseconds.

 MARS users can plug instrument clusters into the science ports via "extension” cables.
 Both of